 Zero Waste Stanford

-Stanford’s annual waste minimization campaign comes at a pivotal time, as President Marc Tessier-Lavigne recently announced Stanford’s goal to become a zero-waste campus -- defined as 90% diversion from landfill or higher -- by 2030.
-Stanford has maintained a diversion rate around 65% for the past ten years, and needs to advance reduction and reuse practices on campus to help jumpstart our efforts on the path to zero waste.
+During Stanford’s annual waste minimization campaign, we asked the campus community to join Sustainable Stanford as it works toward its goal to become a zero-waste campus -- defined as 90% diversion from landfill or higher -- by 2030.
+Stanford has maintained a diversion rate around 65% for the past ten years, and needs to advance reduction and reuse practices on campus to jumpstart efforts on the path to zero waste.

-We'll head back to basics in the fight of Trees against Trash.
-Reduce and reuse as much as possible and take action to reduce your waste footprint.
+The campaign may be over, but that doesn't mean you can't reduce and reuse as much as possible, and take action to reduce your waste footprint.
 Log in to My Cardinal Green for specific steps that you can take to on your own personal path to Zero Waste.

 1. Sign into My Cardinal Green for a complete list of waste reduction actions, and earn rewards